-Join Aaron F. Ross for an in-depth discussion in this video Adopting a scale convention, part of Dynamic Simulations with Bullet Physics in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Adopting a scale convention, part of Maya: Dynamic Simulations with Bullet Physics.

 As with all 3D computer graphics, before we begin we need to establish a scale convention.
 In other words, are the objects in the Maya scene built at the same size as a real world objects, or are they a scale miniature?
 This is especially important with dynamics, because if we don't get this right then the dynamic simulation will not be physicallyaccurate, and we will have a lot of problems.
 For historical reasons, Maya expects that a dynamic scene will be built at 1/100th scale.
 So in other words, instead of having a character that's 2 meters tall, Maya dynamics assume that your character is 2 centimeters tall.